benwaffle/the-vala-manual/en/GLOSSARY.md

 ## GNOME

-A free and open-source software stack for building Desktop applications
+A free and open-source software stack for building Desktop applications.

 ## GObject